BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 >When the pause button is selected the game freezes and displays the UI.

->When the resume button is pressed the game resumes and the pause menu disapears.
+>When the resume button is pressed the game resumes and the pause menu disappears.

 >When the 'save game' button is selected the games state is saved and can be reloaded.

 ### Tactics

-We will divided into two teams , one team taking in game testing and one taking in menu testing.
+We will be divided into two teams, one team taking in game testing and one taking in menu testing.
 We will then have daily scrum meetings to ensure progress is being made.
-We will use user acceptance testing  and white box testing methods as if a wider audience uses it we are more likely to find errors/bugs.
+We will use user acceptance testing and white box testing methods as if a wider audience uses it, we are more likely to find errors/bugs.

 Tactics
 List here how you will accomplish the items that you have listed in the "Scope" section.
 For